nmquijada/tormes/README.md

 ## Installation

 TORMES is a pipeline that requires a lot of dependencies to work.
-It has been devised to be used as a conda environment.
+It has been devised to be used as a conda environment (if you don't have conda installed, please do so by following the instructions provided [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Please follow the **three steps** below to install TORMES:

 <br>